// NDPTC Course Information

 |Status:||FEMA Certified.
 This course is now listed in the FEMA National Training and Education Division (NTED) Catalog.|

-Coastal communities around the world are experiencing unprecedented change resulting from population growth in coastal regions and increased vulnerability to natural hazards.
-Resilient coastal communities are better able to plan for and take action to mitigate the risks from coastal hazards, increase the pace of recovery from destructive events, and adapt to changing environments.
+Resilient communities are better able to plan for and take action to mitigate the risks from hazards, increase the pace of recovery from destructive events, and adapt to changing environments.

-This course demonstrates how to integrate risk and community-based collaborative strategies into plans and programs and introduces tools that help communities assess individual risks and vulnerabilities as well as introduces strategies to become more resilient and better prepared for the natural disasters that are likely to occur in the coastal regions.
+This course demonstrates how to integrate risk and community-based collaborative strategies into plans and programs and introduces tools that help communities assess individual risks and vulnerabilities as well as introduces strategies to become more resilient and better prepared for natural disasters..

 |APA Credits||6.5 Certification Maintenance|

 |ASFPM Credits||6.5 Continuing Education Credits|

 |IAEM (E) Credits||8.0 Emergency Management Training Credit Hours|

 |Delivery Method:||Instructor Led.
 If you are interested in having this course delivered in your area, please contact your State Administrative Agency (SAA) through the FEMA Emergency Management System.
 Step-by-step instructions are available at: https://www.firstrespondertraining.gov|

 |Costs:||The cost of developing and delivering training is covered by a cooperative agreement with the Department of Homeland Security (DHS) and the Federal Emergency Management Agency (FEMA).
 There is no cost to the individual for taking the course. we do not cover the cost of travel or lodging to attend training.|